Ingredients

 Cook the Pasta

-- Bring a large pot of heavily salted water to boil.
-Add 400g rigatoni and cook until 2 minutes shy of al dente (check package directions and subtract 2 minutes).
-Reserve 200ml pasta water before draining and set aside.
+- Bring a large pot of heavily salted water to a full rolling boil.
+Add the rigatoni and cook until exactly 2 minutes shy of the package's al dente time — the pasta finishes cooking in the sauce.
+Before draining, reserve 200ml of the starchy pasta water in a heatproof jug.
+Drain without rinsing.

 Notes